This website uses cookies for a better browsing experience.

 Performance-based Stock Compensation System

 Based on a resolution adopted at the 67th Ordinary General Meeting of Shareholders held in June 2018, we established a performance-based stock compensation system, the Board Benefit Trust (BBT), for directors excluding outside directors and operating officers in order to raise their awareness of contributions to improving the medium- to long-term business performance and increasing corporate value.
 Under the system, company shares are acquired through a trust that we have funded.
 Company shares and money equivalent to the market value of the shares are provided to eligible directors and officers through the trust.
 Based on a resolution made at the 73rd Ordinary General Meeting of Shareholders held in June 2024 to become a company with an Audit and Supervisory Committee, the compensation framework for directors (excluding outside directors) and operating officers under the previous system was abolished.
 A new compensation framework for directors (excluding outside directors) who are not members of the Audit and Supervisory Committee and operating officers was adopted.
-At the 74th Ordinary General Meeting of Shareholders held on June 27, 2025, approval was obtained to increase the maximum number of points per fiscal year that may be granted to directors and operating officers.
+At the 74th Ordinary General Meeting of Shareholders held on June 27, 2025, it was decided to increase the maximum number of points per fiscal year that may be granted to directors and operating officers.
 This aims to further enhance the linking of the compensation of directors and operating officers to the Company's performance and stock value.
 Specifically, it increases the ratio of non-monetary compensation under this system within the guideline ratios for each type of compensation for directors who are not members of the Audit and Supervisory Committee (excluding outside directors).

 Training for Directors and Operating Officers